famasf1/itec_support/README.md

 # itec_support

 Simple Search/Blog Mobile app.
-Using Django as backend and Flutter/Dart as front end.
+Using Django as backend and Flutter/Dart as frontend.